Introduction to French Literary Classics

 Objectives and Content

-The course presents a selection of key literary texts from the 16th century and up to 1900.
-The chief objective is to develop the students' ability to read and interpret literary texts, especially by practicing literary analysis, but also on the basis of knowledge of relevant periods and authors.
+The course deals with a selection of key literary texts from the 17th century to the present day.
+The chief objective is to develop the students’ ability to read and interpret fictional texts, especially by practicing literary analysis, but also on the basis of knowledge of literary theory, relevant periods and authors.

-When studying the texts, special attention is given to salient literary and linguistic devices, but also to how the texts are linked to French literary and cultural history.
+When studying the texts, special attention is given to salient literary and linguistic writing techniques, but also to how the texts are linked to French and French diaspora culture.

 Learning Outcomes